the-data-center/Who-Lives/WhoLivesMarkdown.md

 increased by 47,387 reaching over 19 percent of the total parish population.
-Orleans Parish and St. Tammany Parish gained 14,737 and 17,920 Hispanics, respectively, such that the Hispanic share of the population grew to 8 percent in Orleans and 8 percent in St. Tammany by 2023.
+Orleans Parish and St. Tammany Parish gained 14,737 and 17,920 Hispanics, respectively, such that the Hispanic share of the population grew to 8 percent in both of these parishes.

 As of July 2023, there were 148,895 Hispanics in the metro area, representing 12 percent of the metro population.
 This is up from 2000